-While it looks like there may (finally) be some light at the end of the ol’ COVID tunnel, the concept of working from home is far from dead — in fact, studies show that a large portion of the American workforce will be folding some degree of remote work into their routines on a more-or-less permanent basis.
+While large portions of workers have slowly trickled back into the office, the concept of working from home is far from dead — in fact, studies show that many Americans will be folding some degree of remote work into their routines on a more-or-less permanent basis.

-And now that we’re getting into prime “get outside” weather, it stands to reason that those of us living that #WFHlife might want to take our remote setup to where the grass is green and the sun is shining, in an attempt to take advantage of the waning days of summer and those cool fall afternoons that’ll be here before you know it.
+It stands to reason, then, that those of us living that #WFHlife might want to take our remote setup to where the grass is green and the sun is shining, in an attempt to take advantage of the waning days of summer and those cool fall afternoons that’ll be here before you know it.

-Herewith, our six tips on creating the ultimate outdoor productivity setup this season.
+Here are our six tips on creating the ultimate outdoor workspace this season.
 Enjoy the fresh air, and don’t forget your sunscreen.

-The key to productivity with your outdoor work setup is, like any work setup really, to create consistency so that you can find a good rhythm.
+The key to productivity with your outdoor work setup is to create consistency so that you can find a good rhythm.
 Getting your ducks in a row from the beginning = fewer random adjustments on the fly = maintained focus = greater productivity.
 That’s just science.
 Some tips …

 First and foremost, it keeps you (and your electronic devices) cool and comfortable.
 Additionally, it helps the screens on those devices to be, you know, visible.
 Try to pick a spot that has consistent shade throughout the day so that you’re not constantly moving to avoid the sun.
 If such a space is not available, a camping chair with a canopy can work in a pinch.